 Folks cycling to the Festival can lock their bikes at the bike racks opposite the Cherry Hinton Hall site.

 Yes, parking for all ticket holders, unless camping at Coldham's Common, is at Netherhall School (Postcode CB1 8NN).
 If you are camping at Coldham's Common then you are welcome to park your car next to your tent but you won't be able to use your vehicle for the rest of the weekend.
 If you need to use your car during the weekend we advise people to pitch their tent on Coldham's Common and then move their vehicle to the car park at the top of the site.

 Don't forget there is a regular shuttle bus that will take you from Coldham's Common to Cherry Hinton Hall.
 You can also find out more about how you can help us to become a greener festival HERE

 Will there be cashpoints at the festival?

 Folks can get cash out using one of the cashpoints at the entrance to the main arena at Cherry Hinton Hall and beside the box office at Coldham's Common.
-There will be a charge of £2.50 per transaction.
+There will be a charge per transaction.